‘The Lord Will Heal The Broken Heart’; ‘Come Back To Me’; ‘O The Love Of My Lord’; ‘Amazing Grace’.

 Introduction to the Scripture Readings

-2 Chronicles 36:14-16, 19-23 — The history of the Jewish people is interpretted, with their misfortunes linked by the writer to their sins.
+2 Chronicles 36:14-16, 19-23 — The history of the Jewish people is interpreted, with their misfortunes linked by the writer to their sins.

 Ephesians 2:4-10 — God is rich in mercy, a free gift we each receive.
-We are God’s work of art.
+We are invited to be God’s work of art.

 John 3:14-21 — God loved us so much that he was generous with his mercy.
 If we have faith in that mercy, we will not be lost.

 Introduction (by the Presider) We bring our prayers to God, whose love for us has no end.

 - For Pope Francis, on the 5th anniversary of his election — that God may bless and sustain him (pray quietly for a moment).
 Lord, hear us.

 - For all who are part of the Church —that we may continue to be renewed this Lent (pray quietly for a moment).
 Lord, hear us.